How do I find a Jewish Girl Scout troop for my daughter?

 A girl does not have to be of that religion to join that troop.

-To find a troop for your daughter, start by calling your local
+To find a troop for your girl, you can either contact your local Girl Scout Council or go to the

 How does the National Jewish Committee on Girl Scouting (NJCGS) help?